Mimidouglas57/DSA_Palmora-Group-HR-Analysis/README.md

 ## 📊 Visualizations & Insights

-1. ###Salary distribution by gender, department, and region
+### 1. Salary distribution by gender, department, and region

 - Bonus amount by performance rating